 - 5 things that are green… etc.

-Mindfully thinking is a good way to give their brain a break from something different, and also helps boost creativity.
+Mindfulness in the form of creative thinking is a good way to give kids’ brain a break and also helps boost imagination.

 Change your language to be descriptive, but neutral